jamesdh/kompromat/README.md

 2. Machine learning to automatically decipher the captcha text, thus not requiring users to try and type out cyrillic which many people will struggle with
 3. Automate the Yandex account creation process.
 Dependent on #2 above.
-4. ~~Selenium/Webdriver tricks to help avoid bot detection (and thus the captcha requests)~~
-   1. The switch to Google Chrome and taking advantage of webdriver features that were not possible in Firefox should have resolved this about as good as can be hoped for.

 ## Built With